pcarrott/pcarrott.github.io/academic/content/slides/jellyfish/index.md

 {{< speaker_note >}} <small>

-The work I'll be presenting is based on my Master's thesis, advised by Professor João Ferreira, which has been submitted for publication and is currently under review.
+The work I'll be presenting is based on my Master's thesis, advised by João Ferreira, which has been submitted for publication and is currently under review.
 It consists on the formal verification of the Lazy JellyFish Skip List, an implementation for concurrent maps with version control.

 </small> {{< /speaker_note >}}